TailorHub-Mad/senior-challenge/README.md

 	14. POST /restaurants: Create a restaurant.
 	15. PUT /restaurants/:id: Edit a restaurant.
 	16. DELETE /restaurants/:id: Delete a restaurant.
-	17. GET /admin/stats: See statistics (e.g., number of users, reviews, restaurants).
+	17. GET /admin/stats: See statistics of: number of users, reviews, restaurants.

 ### Middlewares

-[ ] Middleware for authentication
+- [ ] Middleware for authentication
-[ ] Middleware for roles
+- [ ] Middleware for roles

 ### Scalability